Maigret's Dead Man

-Maigret's Dead Man (French: Maigret et son mort) is a 1948 detective novel by the Belgian novelist Georges Simenon featuring his fictional character Jules Maigret.
-Also translated as Maigret and His Dead Man or Maigret’s Special Murder, it was Simenon's 29th Maigret novel.
+Maigret's Dead Man (French: Maigret et son mort), also translated as Maigret and His Dead Man and Maigret’s Special Murder, is a 1948 detective novel by the Belgian novelist Georges Simenon featuring the fictional character Jules Maigret.
+It was Simenon's 29th Maigret novel.

 Plot

 A man telephones for Maigret from a café and saying that he is being followed.
 Without finishing the call he hangs up.
 He attempts to call Maigret from different cafés, then the calls cease.
 Then a body is found in the Place de la Concorde badly beaten and stabbed.
 It was observed being dumped from a car.

 Adaptations

 Maigret's Dead Man has been dramatized five times: